Universal Editor Use Cases and Learning Paths use-cases-learning-paths

 Universal Editor Concepts concepts

-• Model Definitions, Fields, and Component Types - Once the metadata is present to enable editing of a component, you define what fields and component types they can manipulate in the properties rail of the editor.
-You do this by creating a model and linking to that from the component.
+- Model Definitions, Fields, and Component Types - Once the metadata is present to enable editing of a component, you define what fields and component types they can manipulate in the properties panel of the editor.

-• Customizing the Universal Editor Authoring Experience - Once the app or page is fully-instrumented, the Universal Editor experience can be further adapted by filtering the available components, or extending the functionality of the editor.
+- Customizing the Universal Editor Authoring Experience - The Universal Editor experience can be adapted by filtering various aspects of the editor or by extending the functionality of the editor.